MartinKnopf/brokowski/README.md

 ### resubscribe

-  All subscribers (partially) matching the given json will be removed before the new subscription.
+  All subscribers matching the given json will be removed before the new subscription.
   * method: POST
   * url: ```http://localhost:6000/resubscribe/myevent```
   * json: see the parameters